WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Configuration Migration Import/Export task now supports schemas containing fetch xml
 Updated Nuget Libraries/PS Modules to latest versions

+**9.14.x**
+Ability to restore an online instance using timestamp.
+Task now supports friendlyname and security group
+Backup instance task uses new API which is a lot faster now.
+Task now supports skipping if existing backup found
+Update PS modules and Nuget packages to latest versions

-For more information on changes between versions, check the commits and releases on GitHub
+For more information on changes between versions, check the milestones and releases on GitHub